 If you do not think your house is a suitable place to stay during a storm, take shelter in a safe and sturdy home/building.
 This can be at a friend's, your workplace (if available), or one of the many public shelters on-Island.

-Usually, the hurricane shelters can accommodate eight-percent of Cayman's population, however due to COVID-19, social-distancing protocols limit the number of people who can gather inside shelters.
-Premier Alden McLaughlin has urged residents to consider looking at other sheltering options in the event of a storm hitting the island.
+Usually, the hurricane shelters can accommodate eight-percent of Cayman's population, however due to the Covid-19 pandemic, social-distancing protocols limit the number of people who can gather inside shelters.
+Premier Alden McLaughlin has urged residents to consider looking at other sheltering options in the event of a storm hitting the island anytime soon.

-Below is a list of possible hurricane shelters for 2020.
-The Cayman Islands Government is actively seeking additional shelter capacity and will provide an updated list of approved shelters in a few weeks.
+Below is a list of possible hurricane shelters for 2021.
+The Cayman Islands Government is actively seeking additional shelter capacity and will provide an updated list of shelters in due course.

 - Sir John A. Cumber Primary School (Part Classrooms)